It’s the nature of city government to want control. That’s not always a bad thing, but how much control is needed in City discussions with residents?

 It may not be possible to replicate a town-hall ambiance through an online interface, but this website could do better.
 Mike Beitz indicates that there are other components of the Engage programme that could be included.
 There’s an idea board, for example, which allows users to “vote up” good ideas.
 There’s also a forum component that should allow some debate between citizens.
 So far, these components aren’t being used.

 But it’s a start.
 And as always, it’s really up to us to tell City Hall what we want.
-We can complain all we want about lack of trust between the City and its residents, but in the end we have to go out and have another kick at that football.
+We can complain about lack of trust between the City and its residents, but in the end we have to go out and have another kick at that football.
 We’re all in this together, and we’ve got to learn to work together.

 Email the Engage Stratford team: firstname.lastname@example.org